agnesATcartoDB/blog/_posts/2014-09-16-dev-interviews-azavea.md

 <hr>

-We thank John and Azavea for taking the time to share their experience with CartoDB.
-If you are interested in creating geospatial products using the CartoDB Platform, take a look at this intro presentation: [CartoDB for Developers](http://cartodb.com/webinars/2014-07-23-cartodb-for-developers.html).
+We thank John and Azavea for taking the time to share his experiences with CartoDB.
+If you are interested in creating geospatial products using the CartoDB platform, take a look at this intro presentation: [CartoDB for Developers](http://cartodb.com/webinars/2014-07-23-cartodb-for-developers.html).

-If you are already developing geospatial products using CartoDB, take a look at our [Developers Program](http://cartodb.com/marketplace).
-Stay tuned for more developer interviews.
-And if you want to share your experience, write to stories@cartodb.com
+If you are already developing geospatial products using CartoDB, take a look at our [Developers Program](http://cartodb.com/marketplace), and stay tuned for more developer interviews.
+And if you'd like to share your experiences, please write to stories@cartodb.com.